 Answer questions and see how you rank against other players.Play Now

-Edgar Degas, born on July 19, 1834 in Paris, France, went on to study at the École des Beaux-Arts and became renowned as a stellar portraitist, fusing Impressionistic sensibilities with traditional approaches.
+Born on July 19, 1834, in Paris, France, Edgar Degas went on to study at the École des Beaux-Arts and became renowned as a stellar portraitist, fusing Impressionistic sensibilities with traditional approaches.
 Both a painter and sculptor, he enjoyed capturing female dancers and played with unusual angles and ideas around centering.
-His work influenced major modern artists like Picasso.
+His work influenced several major modern artists, including Picasso.